JayasriAR/Javascript_practise/README.md

 - This happens because **`let` has block scope, meaning each iteration of the loop creates a new lexical environment for the variable `i`**.
 - Each `setTimeout` callback captures the value of `i` at the time it was created.
 So, when the callback executes, it uses the specific value of `i` for that iteration.

+### Practise Session 9
+## Closures:

+ - Closures allow functions to maintain access to variables from their parent scope even after the parent function has finished executing.
+ - They are created when a function is defined within another function, and the inner function references variables from the outer function.

+ - **Disadvantages of Closures:**

+   - Closures can lead to increased memory consumption as they hold references to their outer scope variables.
+ - **Garbage Collector:**

+   - JavaScript's garbage collector frees up memory by removing unused variables from memory.

+### Practise Session 10
+## Functions
+**Function statements & Expressions:**
+ - JavaScript supports two main ways of defining functions: function statements and function expressions.
+ - Function expressions define functions as values and can be assigned to variables.

+**Named Function Expression:**
+ - A function expression where the function has a name.
+ -
+**First-Class Functions:**
+ - JavaScript treats functions as first-class citizens, meaning they can be treated like any other variable.
+ - Functions can be passed as arguments to other functions, returned from other functions, and assigned to variables.